Carl J. Hartmann III | Attorney

 In this case, the defendants have shown that during Mr. Laufer's tenure as the program director at WWRC, the station's audience ratings deteriorated, thereby decreasing its profitability.
 WWRC's average ratings level in 1993 was the weakest year in the station's Arbitron history.
 Mr. Longwell was hired in 1994 to improve the ratings.
 Moreover, according to the affidavit of Mr. Milewski, the executive vice-president and chief operating officer of Greater Media, Inc., he told Mr. Longwell on March 30, 1994 to fire Mr. Laufer as soon as possible.
 Mr. Milewski further swore he was not aware of the Reese/Holmes incident as of March 30, 1994.
 Mr. Laufer's internal memos and affidavit show he conducted a conference call concerning firing Mr. Laufer on March 4, 1994 and wrote two memos, one dated March 7, 1994, the other dated March 17, 1994, regarding the plaintiff's replacement.
 Both memos were written prior to the incident with Mr. Reese.
 Accordingly, the plaintiff cannot rebut the legitimate reasons offered for his discharge, or establish causation. . . .

 In Rankin v.
 WGAY et al., 28 F.Supp.2d 331 (D.Md.
-1996), "plaintiff alleged that she was discriminatorily demoted, apparently with regard both to the decision to make her FM Local Sales Manager. . .[asserting] that these employment actions were taken against her because of her gender, age, and/or disability.
+1996), "plaintiff alleged that she was discriminatorily demoted with regard to the decision not to make her FM Local Sales Manager. . .[asserting] that these employment actions were taken against her because of her gender, age, and/or disability.
 The plaintiff sued under just about every employment/EEO theory available including constructive discharge and violation of the ADA.
-The After extensive discovery and depositions. the Court dismissed each claim in turn.
+After extensive discovery and depositions. on motions for summary judgment the Court dismissed each claim in turn.

 Additionally, the evidence shows that Plaintiff is an avid scuba diver, and a licensed scuba instructor.
 Plaintiff's medical records show that she had neck surgery while in the Defendants' employ, and that by March 31, 1994 she was "feeling great," and was making good progress recovering from this surgery.
 However, Plaintiff then injured her neck on a scuba diving trip in May 1994.